flyteorg/flyte/rsts/plugins/spark_k8s.rst

 Flyte Spark uses `Spark On  K8s Operator <https://github.com/GoogleCloudPlatform/spark-on-k8s-operator>`_ and a custom built `Flyte Spark Plugin <https://pkg.go.dev/github.com/lyft/flyteplugins@v0.5.25/go/tasks/plugins/k8s/spark>`_.
 The plugin is a backend plugin and you have to enable it in your deployment.
 To enable a plugin follow the steps in :ref:`howto-enable-backend-plugins`.

-You can optionally configure the Plugin, to have some defaults that suite your environment.
-The config structure is defined `here <https://pkg.go.dev/github.com/lyft/flyteplugins@v0.5.25/go/tasks/plugins/k8s/spark#Config>`_ and an example Config is defined
+You can optionally configure the Plugin as per the - `backend Config Structure <https://pkg.go.dev/github.com/lyft/flyteplugins@v0.5.25/go/tasks/plugins/k8s/spark#Config>`_ and an example Config is defined
 `here <https://github.com/flyteorg/flyte/blob/master/kustomize/overlays/sandbox/config/propeller/plugins/spark.yaml>`_, which looks like,

 .. rli:: https://raw.githubusercontent.com/flyteorg/flyte/master/kustomize/overlays/sandbox/config/propeller/plugins/spark.yaml